-- The practice offered proactive, personalised care to meet the needs of the older people in its population. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs. - The practice nurses offer home visits.
+- The practice offered proactive, personalised care to meet the needs of the older people in its population. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs. - All patients over 75 had a named GP. - Patients who were on the avoidable admissions register and integrated care programme were given a separate number to call to enable them to get through to the practice quickly and by-pass the main line. - The PPG had worked with the practice and had planned a 'keep well at winter' health promotion event at the surgery to assist elderly patients apply for winter fuel grants and keep warm and healthy during the winter months.